Hadspen, Tasmania

 Hadspen is a town on the South Esk River in the north of Tasmania, Australia, 8 km south west of Launceston.
 Hadspen has few commercial establishments and is primarily a residential suburb of nearby Launceston.
 Most of the town's buildings are residential, and relatively recent.
 The town's population of just over 2000 has grown rapidly from only a few hundred in the 1960s, and there are development plans that call for its doubling.

 Settlement began in the early 19th century as a cluster of houses on the Launceston side of the river, near a frequently-flooded ford.
 Over time various bridges were built, largely on the same site, across the river.
-Though it had been settled for some time Hadspen was only officially declared in 1866.
-Hadspen was originally on the main road from Launceston to Devonport but the town's centre was bypassed in the late 20th century.
-There have been schools, both secular and religious, in its history, though there remain none.
+Though it had been settled for some time, Hadspen was officially declared in 1866.
+Hadspen was originally on the main road from Launceston to Devonport, but the town's centre was bypassed in the late 20th century.
+There have been schools, both secular and religious, in its history, though none now remain.

-The town has heritage-listed properties and some others from colonial times.
+The town has heritage-listed properties and few others from colonial times.
 The town's historic centrepiece is Entally House, built in 1819 as a wealthy settler's colonial estate.
 It was the former family home of Thomas Reibey, Premier of Tasmania from 1876 to 1877.
-The Red Feather Inn was built in the 1840s and remains in use as a restaurant and for accommodation.
+The Red Feather Inn was built in the 1840s and is currently used for accommodation and also has an on-site restaurant.
+The Tasmanian Walking Company use the inn as their northern walker base.
 A gaol from the same time reflects Tasmania's convict past.
 The Uniting Church building dates back over 150 years, originally as a Wesleyan chapel, and the Anglican Church of the Good Shepherd is known for taking over ninety years to complete.